apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Generic "CRUDer"
 """"""""""""""""
-The "Generic 'CRUDer'", as it's known, is a pattern of API endpoint development that principally involves defining a ``type`` that implements the `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.CRUDer interface <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#CRUDer>`_.
+The "Generic 'CRUDer'", as it's known, is a pattern of API endpoint development that principally involves defining a ``type`` that implements the :to-godoc:`api.CRUDer` interface.
 A description of what that entails is best left to the actual GoDoc documentation.

-.. seealso:: The `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.GenericCreate <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#GenericCreate>`_, `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.GenericDelete <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#GenericDelete>`_, `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.GenericRead <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#GenericRead>`_, and `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.GenericUpdate <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#GenericUpdate>`_ helpers are often used to provide the default operations of creating, deleting, reading, and updating objects, respectively.
+.. seealso:: The :to-godoc:`api.GenericCreate`, :to-godoc:`api.GenericDelete`, :to-godoc:`api.GenericRead`, and :to-godoc:`api.GenericUpdate` helpers are often used to provide the default operations of creating, deleting, reading, and updating objects, respectively.
 When the API endpoint being written is only meant to perform these basic operations on an object or objects stored in the database, these should be totally sufficient.

 This method offers a lot of functionality "out-of-the-box" as compared to the `APIInfo`_ method, but because of that is also restrictive.
 For example, it is not possible to write an endpoint that returns data not encoded as JSON using this method.
 That's an uncommon use-case, but not unheard-of.